ropensci/rperseus/README.md

 As you can see, the amount of text returned for each language is unstable.
 To get the equivilent amount of Latin from that passage, you could set the `text` argument to "1.1-1.7".
 Furthermore, the indexing scheme varies from work to work.
 The API can require combinations like "1.1-1.5", "1-7", or even "21a-25a".
 You may have to visit the actual page from time to time to check the scheme.

 To obtain the entire work, leave the `text` argument `NULL`.
-Here's how to retrieve the greek from Sophocles' underrated *Philoctetes*:
+Here's how to retrieve the full greek text from Sophocles' underrated *Philoctetes*:

 ```
 philoctetes <- perseus_catalog %>%
   filter(groupname == "Sophocles",
          label == "Philoctetes") %>%
-  .$full_urn %>%
+  .$urn %>%
   get_perseus_text("grc")

 ```